ChainBuddy: An AI Agent System for Generating LLM Pipelines: ChainBuddy System Design

 We designed ChainBuddy through an iterative process of testing internally on new tasks, from prompt comparison, to model comparison, to evaluating LLMs for identity-based bias.
 In particular, we found that the AI had a tendency to overfit to few-shot examples (e.g., always choosing to evaluate two models, or use specific input data); based on this, we removed few-shot examples in specific places such as the Planner agent prompt.
 We also conducted informal pilot studies to gather early feedback and improve our system.
 Some early insights we discovered:

 \begin{itemize} \item {\bf Intent disambiguation}: One prompt entered by users did not usually contain enough information to generate a detailed workflow that addresses user's actual needs.
 Based on this, we opted for a more interactive chat. \item {\bf Structured elicitation}: We implemented ChatGPT-like chat where the system asks users questions.
-However, the LLM output was often long or listed several questions, and users struggled to reply in a natural way.
-Based on this, we opted for a structured form-filling approach, letting the user clarify only the questions they want to.
+We first tried in `infinite questioner' approach where the agent keeps asking the user disambiguating questions, akin to Cheng et al.~\cite{cheng2024prompt}; however, we found this approach slow and stressful to the user, as the user feels pressured to reply to every question, or struggled to reply in a natural way.
+The LLM output was also often long or listed several questions at once.
+Based on this feedback, we opted for a structured form-filling approach, presenting three questions at once and letting the user address only the questions they wanted to.
 We also limited the number and length of questions. \item {\bf Feedback}: Users suggested incorporating features like visualizing the loading progress, as well as providing explainable AI elements to help users understand how the system arrives at certain visualizations or results. \item {\bf Desire to edit existing flows}: Some users wanted to continue the assistant chat, asking ChainBuddy to revise or extend the flow.
 We too wanted this feature, but felt it was too complex to address within the limits of a single paper. \end{itemize}